anlx-sw/stenoread-nodejs/README.md

     }
 ```

-You will also need to create the folder /data/traces/ which will be used to store the pcap files.
+Currently there is no cleaning up of pcap's in /data/traces  - so you will have to take care of this manually for the moment.

-Currently there is no cleaning up in this dir - so you will have to take care of this manually for the moment.
+Feedback and PR's are welcome.